Getting Started#

 • conda export

-Using conda env create to create environments from lockfiles#
+Using conda create or conda env create to create environments from lockfiles#

 Warning

-This needs to be a version 6 format of the pixi lock file.
+Only version 6 format of the pixi lock file is supported.
 Earlier versions may cause errors.

 Using conda export to save lockfiles with a different platform#